-• We even recycle toilet paper rolls & wrappers. > • Converted wood-fueled Council House fireplace that contributes to local particulate pollution to > natural gas for cleaner air. > > Green Features of Existing Construction
+• We even recycle toilet paper rolls & wrappers.

+• Converted wood-fueled Council House fireplace to natural gas for cleaner air.

+Green Features of Existing Construction

 • Recycled siding used to prevent any old-growth timber from being consumed.

 • Passive solar ventilation reduces need for heating and cooling.